arkency/posts/posts/2015-04-21-the-event-store-for-rails-developers.md

 #### Deleting stream

-You can permanently delete all events from specific stream.
+You can permanently delete all events from a specific stream.
 Use this wisely.

 ```
 #!ruby